 Radio telescopes were used to track Huygens.
 Both Single-Dish Doppler-tracking, and a Very Long Baseline Interferometry (VLBI) observation that included 17 telescopes, were planned.
 Doppler-tracking was expected to complement the radio experiment onboard Huygens that used the probe-orbiter link.
 The VLBI project was initiated about two years before the Huygens entry as a test experiment.
 No one could predict for certain that the Huygens signal would be detectable but, if it were detected, it would provide unique information.

-"One goal of the VLBI observation was to reconstruct the probe's descent trajectory to an accuracy of ten kilometres.
-At Titan's distance of more than 1 billion kilometres, this is the equivalent of determining positions with an accuracy of just three metres on our own Moon.
+"One goal of the VLBI observation was to reconstruct the probe's descent trajectory to an accuracy of ten kilometers.
+At Titan's distance of more than 1 billion kilometers, this is the equivalent of determining positions with an accuracy of just three meters on our own Moon.
 Another goal was to demonstrate this as a new technique for future missions," says Jean-Pierre Lebreton, Huygens Project Scientist.

 The combined analysis of the Huygens data with that acquired by the Cassini orbiter in the past two years allowed scientists to reconstruct the movement of the probe precisely.
 They pinpointed its landing to 10.33 degrees south and 192.32 degrees west.
 The VLBI data set will provide an independent reconstruction of the trajectory.
 It should help to confirm and most likely refine the whole descent trajectory and the coordinates of the landing site.